Ockenburg: Outcome

 The German offensive against the Hague constituted a considerable tactical loss to the Germans.
-The operational goal was not achieved, notwithstanding the fact that large Dutch formations had been tied around the German pockets for quite some time.
-Formations that thus could not be assigned other tasks.
+The operational goal was not achieved, notwithstanding the fact that large Dutch formations had been tied around the German pockets for quite some time, and could not be assigned other tasks at that time.

-The Dutch lost 29 men KIA during the AFB defensive battle and the following skirmishes.
-Another 41 men were lost in counter-offensive actions that saw the Dutch regain the airfield, but that failed to mop-up the German main force who on their turn managed to rebuff Dutch attempts to overrun their elevated dune positions.
-As such a total toll of 70 men KIA.
-Besides a material loss of a handful of modern airplanes that had been destroyed on the airfield during the siege.
+The Dutch lost 29 men during the AFB defensive battle and the following skirmishes.
+Another 41 men were lost in counter-offensive actions that saw the Dutch regain the airfield, but failed to mop up the German main force who, in turn, rebuffed Dutch attempts to overrun their elevated dune positions.
+Plaques commemorate the dead.

 The Germans lost 52 men in the battle for Ockenburg, including 8 men Luftwaffe personnel.
 An unknown number was taken prisoner and shipped to Scheveningen and from there on to Ymuiden, from where on 13 and 14 May 1940 ships managed to reach the United Kingdom.

-The Luftwaffe lost around 250 airplanes in the area of the Hague, 500 men KIA and about 1,250 airbornes, air-landing troops and Luftwaffe personnel being evacuated as POW's to the United Kingdom on 14 May 1940.
-Those were lost to the German cause for the duration of the war.
-That event outraged Hermann Göring when he got word of it.
-He had several Dutch officers arrested and interrogated on the matter.
-In the end, on the scale of things, the German losses were obviously painful but not much more than that.
+The Luftwaffe lost around 250 airplanes in the area of the Hague.
+500 men were killed and about 1,250 airbornes, air-landing troops, and Luftwaffe personnel were evacuated as POW's to the United Kingdom on 14 May 1940.
+The event outraged Hermann Göring; he had several Dutch officers arrested and interrogated.

+After the war

+The only existing building is the former porters' lodge, on Wijndaelerweg 5, 7, and 9; this is now a municipal monument, maintained by the municipality of The Hague.